 - the professional development needs of individual teaching staff shall be discussed as part of Performance Management Development and Review (PMDR) processes;

-- skills development in relation to teaching and student learning shall be provided by the Division of Teaching and Learning in response to identified needs;
+- skills development in relation to teaching and student learning shall be provided by the Centre for Teaching and Learning in response to identified needs;

-- a staff development program on contemporary assessment practice shall be provided by the Division of Teaching and Learning and tailored towards groups of staff teaching in particular courses and units;
+- a staff development program on contemporary assessment practice shall be provided by the Centre for Teaching and Learning and tailored towards groups of staff teaching in particular courses and units;

 - feedback from relevant stakeholders as well as national benchmarks be taken into account in course and unit reviews;